nlxai/sdk/packages/website/src/content/02-05-touchpoint-ui-voice.md

 Use **voiceMini** when:

-- You're using Enhanced Voice+
+- You're using Voice+ in Bidirectional mode
 - Voice is an optional input method alongside other UI
 - You need to preserve screen space
 - Users need access to other page content during voice interaction